 They received us in a small room.
 We were quite a big group, about 30 people.
 They projected a video in which we could see Protos History and how it has evolved over time.
 The guide was an attractive and professional woman.

-The beginning of the visit comes walking through what it was the ancient cellar.
-It’s in perfect condition to be used at this moment though it is hard to believe that these installations are still used because handling costs involved.
+The beginning of the visit comes walking through what was the ancient cellar.
+It’s in perfect condition to be used at this moment though it is hard to believe that these installations are still used because of the handling costs involved.

 The winery is right at the foot of the mountain where the magnificent Penafiel castle stands.

 Protos managers have very clear and bright ideas.

 After that visit, we went to see the Museo del Vino.
 Luisa Sanchez, from Bodegas Mento had arranged my visit to the Museum to be as pleasant as possible.
 It was a very charming and didactic visit to the Museum.